state capitalism and communism-from-below in latin america

 COB

 Much of the trade union leadership has been developing policies openly contrary to the principles of political independence upheld by Bolivian trade unionism, acting against even the resolutions of the last COB Congress.
-Read the rest of this entry »
+Continue reading “bolivia: the working class and the morales government”

 bolivia: the struggle for control of the unions